 Socrates claims that Ion does not have art, but merely inspiration.
 But what is inspiration?
 Plato's Ion is often read in conjunction with Book X of the Republic, particularly in aesthetics classes.
 There are some remarkable similarities and differences.
 In both writings, the poet (and also the inspired interpreters of the poet, including the rhapsode, the critic and the actor) does not really know anything, and certainly does not know what he claims that he knows.
-In both writings we have a series that starts and moves away from God.
-In the Republic, God is the creator of the ideal bed, the carpenter is the maker of the bed in the world of appearances, and the painter is of maker the painted bed: the painter is the imitator.
+In both writings we have a series that starts from and moves away from God.
+In the Republic, God is the creator of the ideal bed, the carpenter is the maker of the bed in the world of appearances, and the painter is the maker the painted bed.
+The painter is the imitator.
 (The whole account of the three beds is there to define the true imitator.
 Once we know how the painter, as well as the actor who pretends on stage to be, for example, a general, is to be distinguished from the creator and the true maker, then we have the "imitator" defined.
 "Imitator" does not mean anyone who imitates but rather someone who merely captures the surface appearance of something.
 Someone who holds a mirror to the world is also at this level.)

 The remarkable difference between the Republic account of the three beds and this is that in the Ion the poet is only two removes from reality, i.e. is in direct communication with God, and therefore takes the same place as the craftsman in the Republic.
-I am not going to worry, here, about which work was written first by Plato, although I should mention that the Republic is generally considered a middle dialogue and the Ion an early dialogue, which would make any change of mind on Plato's part taking place after the Ion and before the Republic.
+I am not going to worry, here, about which work was written first by Plato, although I should mention that the Republic is generally considered a middle and the Ion an early dialogue, which would make any change of mind on Plato's part be something that takes place after the Ion and before the Republic.

 Historically, artists have found more support in Plato's theory of inspiration than in his theory of imitation.
 It is also interesting (and possibly contradictory for Plato) that Socrates saw himself as inspired in some way.
 In the Apology he often refers to a personal daemon, and there is a passage in the Symposium that implies that he is occasionally possessed by this inner spirit.
 Also, he praises wisdom in the Apology and says that he has no real knowledge.
 So, perhaps he is like Ion in being inspired by a God and in having no knowledge.
-(Someone who finds the Ion attractive as a theory of artistic creation might combine it in some way with the account of the Socratic way of life in the Apology.)
-However, Socrates also asserts in the Ion that, although the poets and Ion may have wisdom, he does not have wisdom and is only interested in truth and knowledge.
+(Someone who finds the Ion attractive as providing a theory of artistic creation might combine it in some way with the account of the Socratic way of life in the Apology.)
+However, Socrates also asserts in the Ion that, although the poets and Ion may have wisdom, he himself does not have wisdom and is only interested in truth and knowledge!
 This would be inconsistent with his position in the Apology that he has no knowledge, although not inconsistent with his commitment there to truth.
 I cannot resolve this, although perhaps scholars who know the Greek already have.

-Another interesting difference between the two series (of beds and magnets) is that possession by the Gods in the Ion involves a highly imaginative experience.
-Ion, for example, is ecstatic in the sense that he almost believes he is in ancient Troy as he recites Homers poetry.
+Another interesting difference between the two series (of beds and magnets) is that possession by the gods in the Ion involves a highly imaginative experience.
+Ion, for example, is ecstatic in the sense that he almost believes he is in ancient Troy as he recites Homer's poetry.
 This personal out-of-body imaginative experience is not described in the Republic account of the imitator.
 Many, in reading these passages in the Ion, have felt that Socrates is, here, more sympathetic to the imitative artist than he shows himself to be in the Republic.

 What I would like to do, here, however (and for those of you who have read so far, this is the meat of my comment), is note the very specific quality of being "out of one's mind" described in Ion.
 Bear in mind that there are many ways in which one can be "out of one's mind," ranging from the relatively innocent moment of being so engaged with an aesthetic object as to forget oneself, to the more scary experiences of being deluded, obsessed, crazy, mad, or, in contemporary terms, entering into a manic-depressive or schizophrenic state.
 So what does Socrates mean by "out of one's mind"?
 He speaks of it in terms of Bacchic possession, a very specific kind of religious experience associated with intoxication, death and rebirth: "like Bacchic maidens who draw milk and honey from the rivers when they are under the influence of Dionysus but not when they are in their right mind."
 (I am working here from the Jowett translation at it appears in Art and Its Significance ed.
 David Ross, 3rd. ed., 1994, 48-9)